 People love watching foxes jump head first into snow.
 But why do they do it?

 They are hunting rodents.
 Many rodent species travel in tunnels under the snow.
 This protects them from Aerial predators like owls and hawks.
 But foxes are on the ground and have a good sense of smell, so they can sniff out (literally) the food.
 Once they assess their target, they leap into the air and dive headfirst into the snow to make the catch.
-Which is why I have seen the act referred to as “Mouse Diving” which you can learn about on a site called Fox Folk.
+Which is why I have seen the act referred to as “Mouse Diving”.

 Interestingly, some species of fox are significantly more successful at this when facing towards magnetic north.
 Scientists now believe foxes may be able to detect the earth’s magnetic field to help guide the trajectory of their jump.